mridul0703/Landing-Page/README.md

 ## Show your support

-If you find this project helpful, consider giving it a ⭐️ on GitHub!
+If you find this landing page helpful or inspiring, consider giving it a ⭐️ on GitHub!